 Refuse to Contest and Blame

-As was mentioned above, a contested divorce is usually much more expensive than uncontested one.
-This is due to the fact that contested divorce typically require many hearings which are needed so that the judge could go over the case and make a fair decision.
+As was mentioned above, a contested divorce is usually much more expensive than an uncontested one.
+This is due to the fact that contested divorce typically requires many hearings which are needed so that the judge could go over the case and make a fair decision.
 The longer the process is, the more money is charged by the attorney.
 Although everybody has the legal right to act as a self-represented litigant, divorce experts caution against Pro Se divorce if it comes to a contested divorce.
-If the spouses cannot reach an agreement, if there is no trust between them, none of them can expect the fair battle.
+If the spouses cannot reach an agreement, if there is no trust between them, none of them can expect a fair battle.
 The one may want to act as Pro Se litigant, and the second will hire a lawyer to protect their interests.
 Don’t risk if there is no chance to negotiate with your ex-partner.

 But if there is a chance to communicate politely and efficiently be sure to use it!
 Nowadays, about 90% of all divorces within the USA are uncontested, meaning that they are settled out-of-court.

 An uncontested divorce occurs when the spouses agree to discuss all the most essential and controversial issues of their divorce directly, without litigation.
 They submit a Waiver Of Hearing form to the judge and take responsibility for all the decisions concerning property division, child custody, alimony, and so on.
 They are obliged to outline all their joint arrangements in a Marital Settlement Agreement.
-This paper should be submitted to the court, and after the judge reviews it and approves as fair, a divorce can be granted on the spouses’ terms.
+This paper should be submitted to the court, and after the judge reviews it and approves it as fair, a divorce can be granted on the spouses’ terms.

 Since uncontested divorce does not imply any competition or claims, you can arrange it without an attorney at all.
 However, if you think you still need some legal aid anyway, hiring a lawyer for an uncontested divorce is much cheaper than for a contested proceeding.
 Dealing with an uncontested divorce, divorce lawyers usually charge flat fees per case, which is about $1500 on average.
-Compared to the hourly fees about $250 per hour during the lengthy contested process, the benefit is obvious.
+Compared to the hourly fees of about $250 per hour during the lengthy contested process, the benefit is obvious.

 Do It Yourself

 Well, flat fees per uncontested case seem to be quite inexpensive, but how to save even more?
 So, back to divorce without an attorney.
-First, your divorce should be no-fault and uncontested, but also, both you and your spouse should be ready to spend some time and efforts for negotiation and filling out the paperwork.
+First, your divorce should be no-fault and uncontested, but also, both you and your spouse should be ready to spend some time and effort for negotiation and filling out the paperwork.

-A purely DIY divorce means that you deal with each stage of the divorce process on your own, without any assistance.
+Purely DIY divorce means that you deal with each stage of the divorce process on your own, without any assistance.
 What are the steps you need to take?